pratham1951/rock-paper-scissors/README.md

 # rock-paper-scissors
-Project 2: Stone, Paper, Scissors.
+Project 2: Rock, Paper, Scissors.

-Stone, Paper, gun or Rock, paper Scissors is a game most of us have played during School time.
+Rock, paper Scissors is a game most of us have played during School time.
 [I some times play it even now]

 Write a C program capable of playing this.